 391 Linebrook Road, Linebrook Parish Church (1848) - Linebrook Parish was incorporated in 1746 by an act of the Massachusetts Legislature.
 The first sanctuary was located nearby on Leslie Road.
 It was dismantled and re-erected on this site in 1828.
 The building was taken down and the present church was built 20 years later.

-56 N. Main St., the Dodge and Spiller Grocery (c 1850) - This house was built between publication of the 1832 and 1856 Ipswich maps.
-In 1854, Manning K. Dodge, who owned several lots at this end of North Main Street, sold the house to Richard K. Dodge.
-For several decades it was the location of the Dodge and Spiller […]
+56 N. Main St., the Dodge and Spiller Grocery (c 1850) - In 1854, Manning K. Dodge, who owned several lots at this end of North Main Street, sold the house to Richard K. Dodge.
+For several decades it was the location of the Dodge and Spiller grocery store.

 42 East Street, the Joseph Hovey house (1850) - Joseph Hovey bought a lot in 1843 from the estate of Thomas Boardman, and an adjoining lot in the rear at about the same time from J. H. Boardman.
 The old Boardman house was torn down about 1850, and Joseph Hovey built a house on the lot, which appears in the 1856 map.